mitodl/ocw-hugo-themes/README.md

 During local development, environment variables are read from `.env`.
 However, this project has no required environment variables *for development*.

-To seed a `.env` file with your development values (e.g., for running production-esque commands during development), run `yarn with-env --print-env '' > .env`.
+To seed a `.env` file with your development values (e.g., for running production-esque commands during development), run `yarn with-env --dev --print-env '' > .env`.

 To further explain the various environment variables and what they do: